-- The Children Act 1989 - The Children Act 2004 - Education Act 2002 - Keeping Children Safe in Education (DfE September 2018):here - Sexual Violence and sexual harassment between children in schools and colleges 2018: here - Working Together to Safeguard Children 2018: here - Regulated Activity in relation to children: scope here - The Education (Child Information) (England) Regulations 2005 - Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Dealing with Allegations of Abuse against Teachers and Other Staff (2012) - Children Missing Education Statutory guidance 2016 - Local Safeguarding Children Board Interagency and safeguarding procedures West Sussex Safeguarding Children Board
+- The Children Act 1989 - The Children Act 2004 - Education Act 2002 - Keeping Children Safe in Education (DfE September 2019) here - Sexual Violence and sexual harassment between children in schools and colleges 2018: here - Teaching online safety in school (DfE June 2019) here - Working Together to Safeguard Children 2018: here - Regulated Activity in relation to children: scope here - The Education (Child Information) (England) Regulations 2005 - Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Dealing with Allegations of Abuse against Teachers and Other Staff (2012) - Children Missing Education Statutory guidance 2016 - West Sussex Safeguarding Children Partnership and Pan-Sussex safeguarding procedures West Sussex Safeguarding Children Partnership

-5 CONFIDENTIALITY
+5. CONFIDENTIALITY

-5.1 Our school will;
+5.1 Our school will:

-- 1. as a general principle, all matters relating to child protection are confidential and should only be shared on a 'need-to-know' basis. - 2. the headteacher or designated safeguarding lead will disclose any child protection related information about a child to other members of staff on a need to know basis only. - 3. all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 4. all staff must be aware that they cannot promise a child to keep secrets if doing so might compromise the child's safety or wellbeing. - 5. the intention to refer a child to Children's Social Care will be shared with parents/carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+- 1. As a general principle, all matters relating to child protection are confidential and should only be shared on a 'need-to-know' basis. - The Headteacher or Designated Safeguarding Lead will disclose any child protection-related information about a child to other members of staff on a need to know basis only, where the receiving member of staff can play an active role in safeguarding that child. - 3.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 4.
+All staff must be aware that they cannot promise a child to keep secrets if doing so might compromise the child's safety or wellbeing. - 5.
+The intention to refer a child to Children's Social Care will be shared with parents/carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, advice should be sought from the MASH.

-6 RESPONSIBILITIES
+6.RESPONSIBILITIES